Email Security

 Data exfiltration protection involves a combination of policies, practices, and tools designed to prevent unauthorized data transfer out of an organization.
 This includes:

-• Data Encryption: Ensuring that data is encrypted at rest, in transit, and in use to prevent unauthorized access even if exfiltrated.
+• Data encryption: Ensuring that data is encrypted at rest, in transit, and in use to prevent unauthorized access even if exfiltrated.

-• Access Controls: Limiting access to sensitive data based on roles and responsibilities, and employing multi-factor authentication (MFA) to secure access points.
+• Access controls: Limiting access to sensitive data based on roles and responsibilities, and employing multi-factor authentication (MFA) to secure access points.

-• DLP Solutions: Implementing DLP systems that monitor, detect, and prevent unauthorized data movement within and outside the organization.
+• DLP solutions: Implementing DLP systems that monitor, detect, and prevent unauthorized data movement within and outside the organization.

-• Security Awareness Training: Educating employees on the risks of data exfiltration and teaching them how to recognize phishing attempts and other social engineering tactics.
+• Security awareness training: Educating employees on the risks of data exfiltration and teaching them how to recognize phishing attempts and other social engineering tactics.

-• Network Segmentation: Dividing the network into segments to limit the movement of attackers if they gain access, making it harder for them to exfiltrate data.
+• Network segmentation: Dividing the network into segments to limit the movement of attackers if they gain access, making it harder for them to exfiltrate data.

 What are the effects of data exfiltration?